Logical Relations for Session-Typed Concurrency: Concluding remarks

-\begin{acks} This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-21-1-0385 (Tristan Nguyen, program manager).
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Defense. \end{acks}
+This material is based upon work supported by the \grantsponsor{AFOSR}{Air Force Office of Scientific Research}{https://www.afrl.af.mil/AFOSR/} under Award No. \grantnum{AFOSR}{FA9550-21-1-0385} (Tristan Nguyen, program manager) and upon work supported by the \grantsponsor{NSF}{National Science Foundation}{https://www.nsf.gov/} under Grant No. \grantnum{NSF}{2442461}.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Defense or the National Science Foundation. \end{acks}